 As founder of Brazos Recovery Services, Brazos Recovery Center, Brazos Intensive Outpatient Program and Ebbys Place LLC, Ben Patterson brings the vision of hope to the organizations.
 Ben’s vision to offer quality treatment, recovery and accountability to the on-going journey of newly recovering addicts and alcoholics has become the basis for hope for the many recovered addicts that have come through Brazos.
-Through Bens own 25 years in and around the treatment industry, his recovery has brought about an experience that he now passes on to others, not only those tied with The Brazos but in all aspects of drug and alcohol treatment and recovery.
+Through Ben’s own 25 years in and around the treatment industry, his recovery has brought about an experience that he now passes on to others, not only those tied with Brazos, but to all those involved in different aspects of drug and alcohol treatment and recovery.

 A Word From Ben

 If you have reached this page you are more than likely considering putting your loved one in our care.
 I lived in active addiction for the better part of fifteen years.
 My intentions were always to stay sober, I just couldn’t figure out how to do that.
-When I was younger my parents would beg and plead with me to quit, feeling guilty and realizing that I indeed had a drug problem, I would convince myself that I would no longer use anymore.
+When I was younger my parents would beg and plead with me to quit.
+Feeling guilty and realizing that I indeed had a drug problem, I would convince myself that I would no longer use.
 Meanwhile, nothing internally changed.
 Often my parents would be so proud of my new claim to sobriety that they would shower me with gifts to celebrate the new found sobriety that I promised.
-Looking back, my external world would begin to change with new cars, apartments, clothes etc. but internally nothing would change.
-There was always a better plan, another excuse or my parents just getting worn out of the non-stop baby-sitting me.
-My promises of sobriety would soon be lost to another relapse and another.
+Looking back, my external world would begin to change with new cars, apartments, clothes, etc. but internally nothing would change.
+There was always a better plan, another excuse or my parents just getting worn out by non-stop baby-sitting me.
+My promises of sobriety would soon be lost to another relapse and then another.
 This cycle repeated itself for years until my family had enough.
 My parents soon became educated on not enabling me anymore and I was forced to figure out this whole recovery thing on my own.

 My prayers go out to you and your loved one.
 Hope is here.